I love the prompts of depth and complexity and the content imperatives. They’re simple, powerful, and flexible.

 - It’s not unique: if we’re discussing a judgment a person made, just use “multiple perspectives” or “ethics.”

-- It isn’t a universal idea, since division, plate tectonics, and weather don’t have “judgement” (although “ethics” could already be used here).
+- It isn’t a universal idea, since division, plate tectonics, and weather don’t have “judgment” (although “ethics” could already be used here).

-- It isn’t as useable since it doesn’t plug into the same sentence frame as the others: “Let’s think about the judgment of The Great Gatsby.”
+- It isn’t as useable since it doesn’t plug into the same sentence frame as all other prompts: “Let’s think about the judgment of The Great Gatsby.”

 Do you use them?

 To me, each of the new depth and complexity prompts falls short.
-They seem thrown together and lack the beauty of the original 11.
-I think you have better ways to use your time then trying to implement these new ideas.
+They seem thrown together and lack the beauty of the original eleven.
+I think you have better ways to use your time than trying to implement these new ideas.

-But I’d love to hear your thoughts (ian@byrdseed.com) if you disagree (Update: Seriously!
-I’ve yet to hear from anyone who’s sold on these)!
+But I’d love to hear your thoughts (ian@byrdseed.com) if you disagree.

 Administrators: please think critically about whether these are worth the time before telling your teachers to use them.